-Since the Coronavirus outbreak, stock markets globally have fallen considerably and there is pressure on all financial markets around the world.
+Since the Coronavirus outbreak, stock markets have fallen and there is pressure on financial markets around the world.
 How is the pandemic affecting the health of your pension and is there anything you should be considering currently?

 What should I do about my pension if I see the market dropping?